Kirstin Maldonado

-Kirstin Taylor Maldonado (born May 16, 1992) is an American singer, songwriter and actress.
-She is best known as the mezzo-soprano of the a cappella group Pentatonix.
+Kirstin Taylor Maldonado (born May 16, 1992) is an American singer-songwriter.
+She is known for being a vocalist in the a cappella group Pentatonix.
 With the group, she has released seven studio albums, won three Grammy Awards, and sold over six million albums.

-Maldonado released her debut solo single "Break a Little" on May 19, 2017, under the name Kirstin™ (stylized as kırstın™;™ stands for "Taylor Maldonado").
-Her first extended play Love (stylized as L O V E) was released on July 14.
-Maldonado made her Broadway debut in 2018 as Lauren in the musical Kinky Boots.
+Maldonado released her debut solo single "Break a Little" on May 19, 2017, under the name Kirstin™.
+Her first extended play, Love, was released on July 14.
+Maldonado made her Broadway debut in 2018 in the musical Kinky Boots.

 Early life and education

 Kirstin Taylor Maldonado was born in Fort Worth, Texas, on May 16, 1992.
 Her mother, Angelica Maldonado, is of Spanish and Italian descent, while her father, Michael Cisneros, is of Mexican descent.
 She was raised by her mother in Arlington, Texas.
 She was only five years old when she first expressed her wish to become a singer.
 At eight years old, she sang at her mother's wedding reception, ultimately convincing her mother to enroll her in voice lessons.
 She also got into theater and starred in several local productions.
 It was through the local theater community that Maldonado met Mitch Grassi, a future fellow Pentatonix member.

 Maldonado attended Holy Rosary Catholic School, and later Martin High School.
 At Martin High School, she met Scott Hoying with whom she and Grassi would later form Pentatonix.
 The three friends created an a cappella trio and started getting attention around their school for their covers of popular songs.
 She graduated from Martin High School in 2010 and attended the University of Oklahoma, where she studied musical theatre on a full-ride scholarship as a National Hispanic Scholar.
 During her time in college, she joined Kappa Kappa Gamma.
 She left before completing her degree to form Pentatonix.